Passion (2012 film): Production

-Noomi Rapace was cast as Isabelle after De Palma ran into a director in New York who was interested in having Rapace in his film.
+Noomi Rapace was cast as Isabelle James after Brian De Palma ran into a director in New York who was interested in having Rapace in his film.
 The director gave De Palma some of Rapace's Swedish films, and De Palma was impressed by Rapace's performances.
-He saw Rachel McAdams' performance in Mean Girls and decided to cast her as Christine.
+He saw Rachel McAdams' performance in Mean Girls and decided to cast her as Christine Stanford.
 For the film, De Palma had initially written a sequence inspired by Inception (2010), saying "I had this incredibly complicated commercial based on Inception with three dreams on top of each other, they finally get to the vault and there's the phone.
 It was elaborate and some of my director friends looked at this and said, 'Come on!
 Get rid of that Inception thing.
-Do something else ...
-I said, 'I love this Inception thing.'
+Do something else...I said, 'I love this Inception thing.'"
 De Palma ended up discarding the idea.

 The film was shot in Berlin.
-Notable landmarks included the DZ Bank building.
+Notable landmarks included the DZ Bank Building.
 De Palma used 35mm film to shoot the film.